 Since West Berlin didn’t have the fuel to bring the debris far from the city, they started dumping it on the city boundaries.
 One of those places was Dörferblick in Neukölln, another place was Teufelsberg.

-One of the things that makes Teufelsberg quite unique is the fact that there is something buried underneath it.
+One of the things that make Teufelsberg unique is the fact that there is something buried underneath it.
 Designed by Albert Speer, the Wehrtechnische Fakultät, should have been the place to teach the new military elite of Germany, but history wasn’t on their side.

-After the war, the Allies tried to use explosives to demolish the building but they realised that it would be easier to just cover the place with the debris of a destroyed Berlin.
+After the war, the Allies tried to use explosives to demolish the building, but they realized that it would be easier to cover the place with the debris of a destroyed Berlin.
 From June 1950 to 1972, the rubble and debris from 400,000 buildings were dumped there and ended up creating Teufelsberg.

 Teufelsberg Listening Station: Field Station Berlin

-The buildings on Teufelsberg have a lot of history as well.
+The buildings on Teufelsberg have a lot of history, as well.
 It was there that the NSA built one of its largest listening stations, rumoured to be a part of the global ECHELON intelligence gathering network.
-The listening station had unobstructed reception of signals from all directions and enjoyed the excellent reception in most radio bands.
-This made Teufelsberg a great place for listening to Soviet, East German, and other Warsaw Pact nations military traffic.
+The listening station had an unobstructed reception of signals from all directions and enjoyed the excellent reception in most radio bands.
+It made Teufelsberg a great place for listening to Soviet, East German, and other Warsaw Pact nations’ military traffic.